MaksimZinovev/tau-tools-demo/py-tavern-api/readme.md

 **If you start your own project  and use PyCharm:**

-- create new project [using PyCharm]
+- create new project

-- set up virtualenvironment [using PyCharm]
+- set up virtualenvironment

--   install pytest via PyCharm]
+-   install pytes
--   install tavern [via PyCharm]
+-   install tavern
--   install colorlog [via PyCharm]
+-   install colorlog

--   in PyCharm set pytest as default test runner (preferences-tools-python integrated tools-testing-pytest-apply)
--   make sure your  yaml test is  called `test_x.tavern.yaml`, where `x` should be a description of the contained tests